BharathPalanisamy/Movie-Ratings-Analysis-Using-PySpark-and-PostgreSQL/README.md

     - Data cleaning is an essential step to ensure data quality and consistency.
       - The following cleaning operations are performed:
         - **Removing Duplicates:** Duplicate records are dropped to avoid biased analysis.
-        - **handling Missing Values:** Null ratings are replaced with a default value, and missing movie titles or genres are filled with a placeholder.
+        - **Handling Missing Values:** Null ratings are replaced with a default value, and missing movie titles or genres are filled with a placeholder.
         - **Normalizing Data Formats:** Genres are converted to lowercase for uniformity.

 3. #### Data Merging ####